afeins19/obsdian/classNotes/(472) Operating Systems/File Systems & Disk/Disk Scheduling.md

 - raw disk acess for apps that want to do their own block management -> keeps the os out of the way (e.g. databases)

 ### Sector Sparing
-used to handle bad bblocks
+used to handle bad blocks
 - executed by the disk controller
 - maintains a list of the bad blocks and keeps updating the list
 - logically replaces the bad block with a spare sector when required